minhducnguyen26/DSUAA/README.md

 <p>&nbsp;</p>

 ## II.
 How does it work?
 I designed this web application to perform best for a team of two or more people.
 In this web app, there are three pages and each one of them holds a specific roles and for a specific person:
+*The images are blurry in Markdown, please click on the images for better quality.*

   * **ITEMS** page (for Student Assistant): This is where I get all of the snacks, coffees, and teas we have in the office from a database and display it as a table.
 In this page, I can search, add, edit, and remove any item and all of the changes will be saved to the database.